sharifrahim/spring-oauth2/README.md

 # Spring Boot OAuth Login Demo

 This project demonstrates how to implement OAuth2 login with GitHub and Google in a Spring Boot application using encrypted client ID and client secret values with Jasypt.
+The OAuth2 implementation uses the **Authorization Code Flow** for secure and efficient authentication.

 ---